Tell-A-Friend | Bookmark Us | Sign-Up | Help

 Is Internet a bane or a boon?
 This is a raging debate now!
 But what will I do without it?

-IL Hall Of Fame
+Chitvish Moderator IL Hall of Fame

 Dear sri,

 When I saw the name of the thread on my IGoogle Home Page I rushed to read, what such an inviting sentence was all about!
+[IMG]

 Not only youngsters, we, senior citizens are also discovering the joys of internet.
 Recently my younger sister got her internet connection & I gave her a SMS

-Ini ulagam un kaiyil!!
+Ini ulagam un kaiyil!!:)

 When it comes to IL, I am one of the beneficiaries because of my cookery forum.
 I post a recipe at 5 PM, there is a FB from the Middle East by 7 & before I go to bed, a flattering FB from Atlanta.
 I cannot ask for any better reward for all my effort.
 When friends & relatives ask me, why I don’t publish a cookery book, this is the reason I give – the instant gratification is immense!